Hélène Iswolsky: Biography

 Following her conversion, Iswolsky regularly attended the Divine Liturgy at the Church of the Holy Trinity, located near the Porte d'Italie in Paris.
 She later praised the pastor, Mgr.
 Alexander Evreinov, in her memoirs.
 Evreinov offered the Byzantine Rite without the Latin Rite borrowings commonly added in Galicia, and "one might have thought oneself at an Orthodox service, except that prayers were offered for the Pope and our hierarchical head, the Archbishop of Paris".
 Iswolsky added that the chapel, although humble, "was decorated in the best of taste and according to the strictest Russian religious style; the iconostasis was the work of a Russian painter well-versed in ancient Eastern iconography.
 The central panel was a faithful copy of Rubleff's Trinity."

-Iswolsky first met and befriended the poetess Marina Tsvetaeva at a literary dinner at Meudon.
+Iswolsky first met and befriended the poet Marina Tsvetaeva at a literary dinner at Meudon.
 Iswolsky was approached on arrival and told, "I am Marina Tsvetaeva and I have a message for you from Boris Pasternak."
 Tvetaeva explained that Pasternak had read and enjoyed Iswolsky's translation into French of his poem about the Russian Revolution of 1905.

 In 1931, Iswolsky went to Nagasaki in Japan where she was married and became Baroness R. Ungern-Sternberg.
 The marriage was unhappy and, in 1932, she returned to Paris and since then used her original name only.

 In 1941, Isvolsky moved from France to the United States.
 She stopped in New York City and, for the first time, received support from the Tolstoy Foundation.
 Here she met with Irma Manziarli who was born in Saint Petersburg and whose parents were German Protestants.
 During meetings at the home of Manziarli, she had the idea of publishing an ecumenical magazine.
 Among the founders of the magazine were people such as Vasily Janowski, the writer and doctor, Arthur Lourie, a composer and convert to Catholicism and Alexander Kazembek, party leader of the Mladorossi.
 The magazine title, The Third Hour, was taken from the Acts of the Apostles (Acts 2.
 4-17).
 The first issue was published in 1946 in three versions: English, Russian and French.
 There were ten issues published in all.
 The last, in 1976 after Isvolsky's death, was dedicated to her.
 The purpose of the magazine was to unite all Christians—Catholics, Orthodox and Protestants.
 The magazine published the work of authors such as Simone Weil, Edith Stein, Mother Maria Skobtsova and Pierre Teilhard de Chardin.
 It was attended by eminent scholars Jacques Maritain, Karl Barth and Jean Daniélou.
 When it became possible, Hélène visited Russia.
 Initially, with Dorothy Day she traveled by train from Moscow to Vladivostok.